Web Similarity in Sets of Search Terms using Database Queries: Abstract

 \section{Abstract}

-Normalized web distance (NWD) is a similarity or normalized semantic distance based on the World Wide Web or any other large electronic database, for instance Wikipedia, and a search engine that returns reliable aggregate page counts.
-For sets of search terms the NWD gives a similarity on a scale from 0 (identical) to 1 (completely different).
-The NWD approximates the similarity according to all (upper semi)computable properties.
-We develop the theory and give applications.
-The derivation of the NWD method is based on Kolmogorov complexity.
+Normalized web distance (NWD) is a similarity or normalized semantic distance based on the World Wide Web or another large electronic database, for instance Wikipedia, and a search engine that returns reliable aggregate page counts.
+For sets of search terms the NWD gives a common similarity (common semantics) on a scale from 0 (identical) to 1 (completely different).
+The NWD approximates the similarity of members of a set according to all (upper semi)computable properties.
+We develop the theory and give applications of classifying using Amazon, Wikipedia, and the NCBI website from the National Institutes of Health.
+The last gives new correlations between health hazards.
+A restriction of the NWD to a set of two yields the earlier normalized google distance (NGD) but no combination of the NGD's of pairs in a set can extract the information the NWD extracts from the set.
+The NWD enables a new contextual (different databases) learning approach based on Kolmogorov complexity theory that incorporates knowledge from these databases.